Get More Information

 Q: Can I use my credit card over the telephone to perform a search?

-A: Limited Criminal History Reports are only available by Mail, Internet or personal visit to the Indiana State Police Criminal History Administration Unit located in the Indiana Government Center North in Indianapolis.
+A: Limited Criminal History Reports are only available by Mail or Internet.
 Internet searches are the only means by which payment via credit card is accepted.
 Attempt to pay via credit card over the phone, by mail, or in person are not permitted.

 Q: My search returned an "unresolved request" message.
 What does it mean?